 $f$-information~\cite{diaz2019robustness} refers to a class of information measures that are defined based on $f$-divergences~\cite{csiszar1967information}.
 First, we recall the definition of $f$-divergence. \begin{definition}[$f$-divergence] Let $f : (0, \infty) \to \mathbb R$ be a convex function satisfying $f(1) = 0$.
-Let $P$ and $Q$ be two probability distributions defined over a finite set $\Omega$, and suppose $P \ll Q$.
+Let $P$ and $Q$ be probability distributions defined on a finite set $\Omega$, and suppose $P \ll Q$.
 The $f$-divergence between $P$ and $Q$ is defined as

-\end{definition} Common $f$-divergences include, for example, KL-divergence, total variation distance, and $\chi^2$-divergence.
+\end{definition} Common $f$-divergences include KL-divergence, total variation distance, and $\chi^2$-divergence.
 Now, we can define $f$-information as the $f$-divergence between the joint distribution and the product of the marginals of two random variables. \begin{definition}[{$f$-information~\cite[Def.
-7]{diaz2019robustness}}] Let $f : (0, \infty) \to \mathbb R$ be a convex function such that $f(1) = 0$.
-Given a joint distribution $P_{VW}$ defined over the finite alphabets $\mathcal V$ and $\mathcal W$, the $f$-information of $P_{VW}$ is defined as
+7]{diaz2019robustness}}] Let $f : (0, \infty) \to \mathbb R$ be a convex function satisfying $f(1) = 0$.
+Given a joint distribution $P_{VW}$ on the finite set $\mathcal V \times \mathcal W$, the $f$-information of $P_{VW}$ is defined as

 \end{definition} \citet{diaz2019robustness} justify the definition of $f$-information as an information/privacy measure on account of its operational meaning for specific choices of the function $f$, such as mutual information (associated with KL-divergence) and $\chi^2$-information~\cite{du2017principal, wang2017estimation} (associated with $\chi^2$-divergence).
-Next, we show how PML can be used to upper bound $f$-information. \begin{prop} Let $f : (0, \infty) \to \mathbb R$ be a convex function satisfying $f(1) = 0$, and suppose $\lim_{t \to 0^+} f(t) < \infty$.
+Below, we show how PML can be used to upper bound $f$-information. \begin{prop} Let $f : (0, \infty) \to \mathbb R$ be a convex function satisfying $f(1) = 0$, and suppose $\lim_{t \to 0^+} f(t) < \infty$.
 Then,

 where $f(0)$ is defined by continuity as $f(0) \coloneqq f(0^+)$. \end{prop} \begin{IEEEproof}

 where~\eqref{eq:f_dvgc_1} follows from the fact that the maximum of a convex function is attained at an extreme point, and~\eqref{eq:f_dvgc_2} follows from $\min_{x \in \mathrm{supp}(P_X)} \frac{P_{X \mid Y=y}(x)}{P_X(x)} \geq 0$ for all $y \in \mathrm{supp}(P_Y)$. \end{IEEEproof}